 - frame: the current frame number as defined by the host environment.
 This node must be of type float, and it takes no parameters. - time: the current time in seconds, as defined by the host environment.
-This node must be of type float, and it takes no parameters.
+This node must be of type float, and it accepts an optional float-type "fps" parameter, to explicitly indicate the number of frames per second for the frame to time conversion.